 Minera Juanicipio, S.A. de C.V. ("Minera Juanicipio"), created for the purpose of holding and operating the Juanicipio Property, is held 56% by Fresnillo plc ("Fresnillo") and 44% by the Company.
-Fresnillo is
+Fresnillo is the operator of Minera Juanicipio, and with its affiliates, beneficially owns 12% of the common shares of the Company as at June 30, 2017, as publicly reported.
+Minera Juanicipio is currently governed by a shareholders agreement.
+All costs relating to the project and Minera Juanicipio are required to be shared by the Company and Fresnillo pro-rata based on their ownership interests in Minera Juanicipio.

-During the period, compensation of key management personnel (including directors) was as follows
+During the period, compensation of key management personnel (including directors) was as follows: